IB Group 4 subjects: Internal assessment

 Both components carry a weightage of 30% (SL) or 20% (HL) of the computer science course.

 Group 4 project

-All students of the Diploma Programme in any of these subjects, with the exception of environmental systems and societies, will compulsorily complete an inter-disciplinary and collaborative investigation called the Group 4 project.
-The Group 4 project assessment is included in the internal assessment marks.
-Students undertaking two or more group 4 courses will obtain the same mark for all of the courses.
+All students of the Diploma Programme in any of these subjects, with the exception of environmental systems and societies, were compulsorily to complete an inter-disciplinary and collaborative investigation called the Group 4 project, which, from the last syllabus revision of 2015, is no longer required.
+The Group 4 project assessment used to be included in the internal assessment marks.
+Students undertaking two or more group 4 courses will obtained the same mark for all of the courses.

+Differences with AP course content

+While AP Physics C is specifically calculus-based, the IB Physics SL and HL courses primarily utilize algebra and trigonometry.